 17 Fun Things to do in Orlando Besides Theme Parks

-Downtown Disney is a dining, shopping, and entertainment destination similar to Universal City Walk, only with the added bonus of beautiful water views.
+Disney Springs is a dining, shopping, and entertainment destination similar to Universal City Walk, only with the added bonus of beautiful water views.
 Several popular theme restaurants (Rainforest Cafe, Planet Hollywood, & House of Blues) can be found here.
 In addition, a luxury bowling alley, souvenir shops, a luxury movie theater, and Cirque du Soleil shows can be added to your itinerary.
-Characters in Flight, a hot air balloon ride which travel 400 feet above Downtown Disney, is another unique activity to consider.
+Characters in Flight, a hot air balloon ride which travel 400 feet above Disney Springs, is another unique activity to consider.

 12. Ride the largest Ferris Wheel on the East Coast